 Like many countries, Sweden wants to widen and defend its domestic tax base.
-One of the focus areas is non-resident travel, where the failure to comply with proposed new reporting and tax payment requirements will result in surcharges, interest and other penalties.
+One of the focus areas is non-resident travel to Sweden, where the failure to comply with proposed new reporting and tax payment requirements as of 1 January 2021 might result in surcharges, interest and other penalties.

-The Swedish Ministry of Finance submitted a proposal for consultation in June 2017.
-This put forward changes to the taxation of individuals working temporarily in Sweden, together with broadening the categories of employees who pay Swedish tax.
-The changes will also bring significant administrative costs.
+The Swedish Ministry of Finance submitted a proposal for consultation in June 2017 that put forward changes to the taxation of individuals working temporarily in Sweden, together with broadening the categories of employees who pay Swedish tax.

-Our Business Traveler services helps both companies and employees to deal effectively with all these requirements.
-It brings together in-depth expertise in tax, immigration, mobile assignment administration to make managing a global workforce simple, efficient and more transparent.
+Our Business Traveler services helps both companies and employees to deal effectively with these kinds of requirements.
+It brings together in-depth expertise in tax, immigration, mobile assignment administration using state of the art technology to make managing a global workforce simple, efficient and more transparent.

 For more information please contact us.